waxlab/lupe/README.md

 }
 ```

-Executable Atmos folder
+Executable Lupe folder
 -----------------------

-As you see, when you execute `atmos init` a `./bin/main.lua` file is created.
+As you see, when you execute `lupe init` a `./bin/main.lua` file is created.
-If anywhere from your system you run `atmos /your/proj/dir` it will look
+If anywhere from your system you run `lupe /your/proj/dir` it will look
 for the `/your/proj/dir/bin/main.lua` and execute it.

 You may also link the `/your/proj/dir/bin/main.lua` to your system `$PATH`, eg: